NetoECommerce/App-Tutorial/README.md

 }
 ```

-What this does is tell create-react-app that you only want a single file when you build your widget.
+This tells `create-react-app` that you only want a single file when you build your widget.

 ## Build your widget